Probabilistic Measures for Biological Adaptation and Resilience: Resilient Adaptation

-The solution $X_{\e,\t}$ in \eqref{eq:model} represents the dynamics of the system under constant environmental and operating conditions.
-In the context of resilience we are interest in the ensemble properties of the solution under changing values of $\e$ and adaptations of $\t$.
-Specifically, we consider a process $X$ defined by the following three steps: For $t<0$ the system is evolving in probabilistic equilibrium under the operation conditions $(\e_0,\t_0)$, namely $X(t)\sim p_{\e_0,\t_0}$ for all $t<0$.
+The solution $X_{\e,\t}$ to \eqref{eq:model} represents the dynamics of the system under constant environmental and metabolic conditions.
+In the context of resilience we are interested in the ensemble properties of the solution under changing values of $\e$ and adaptations of $\t$.
+Specifically, we consider a process $X$ defined by the following three steps: For $t<0$ the system is evolving in probabilistic equilibrium under the operation conditions $(\e_0,\t_0)$, namely $X(t)\sim \bar{p}_{\e_0,\t_0}$ for all $t<0$.
 At $t=0$ a sudden environmental disturbance $\e_0 \to \e_1$ occurs.
 After a random time $\tau \sim \exp(\lambda)$ the system adapts by switching $\t_0 \to \t_1$.
+See Figure \ref{fig:cartoon}.
 For $t \geq 0$ the resulting process can be described as

 where the continuity condition $X_{\e_1,\t_0}(\tau^-) = X_{\e_1,\t_1}(\tau^+)$ is assumed to hold with probability one.